16NWallace/ifc-poc/README.md

 ##Runing the app

 Go to root directory and `npm install`.
 Modify `config.js` file to have location of Postrgres database.
 Then start the server, which will be serving on `localhost:3000`.
+Start configurations are set in `package.json` as `node bin/www`.
+To run:

 ```npm start```